100% is better than 99%

 How many of us make commitments but are unable stick to them?
 And, then, how often do we subsequently toil only to hit a brick wall?

-Well, it is those small commitments that determine our big achievements.
+Well, it is those small commitments that determine the big achievements.

-There will be challenges as you strive.
-You will have bad days and you will have good days, and this is the only guarantee we have in this great trek called life.
-The only common denominator in winning is a complete commitment to your processes and the consistency which it breeds.
+There will be challenges as you strive; you will have bad days and you will have good days; this is the only guarantee we have in this trek called life.
+The only winning denominator is complete commitment to your processes and the consistency which it breeds.

 And, that is where most of our problems arise.